Managing Your Money in Türkiye

 Digital Alternatives

-If you don't want to open a local bank account right away, international fintech apps work well in Türkiye for everyday spending and ATM withdrawals.
+If you do not want to open a local bank account immediately, international fintech apps still work well for transfers and day-to-day spending.